Physics-50/Module-1/docs/week2.md

 -----

-## Reminder: Reporting Data with Significant Figures
+## Reminder on Reporting Data with Significant Figures

 In week 1 (Module 0), we introduced you to the idea of significant figures.
 As a reminder: we only want to report digits that are significant — accurately reflect the precision of our experiment — in our results.
 Here are the rules we ask you to use in this class: